WordPress/gutenberg/README.md

 ```
 yarn prettier
 ```
 to enforce the style.
-This will modify the source files to make them comform to the rules.
+This will modify the source files to make them conform to the rules.

 `Flow` is used as a static type checker for JavaScript code.
 Flow checks JavaScript code for errors through static type annotations.
 These types allow you to tell Flow how you want your code to work, and Flow will make sure it does work that way.
 To perform the check run: